Kohl is an ancient eye cosmetic

-Powder-based eyeliners offer the broadest range of colour.
+Powder-based eyeliners offer the broadest range of colours.
 Today’s powdered eyeliners are available in several forms.
 Loose powder in the form of eyeshadow or eyeliner can be applied either wet or dry.

 With the powder and a brush, there is a higher level of control of exactly where the product is placed.

-Liquid eyeliner is an opaque, solid-liquid which comes in a small bottle and is applied with a fine brush in a sweeping motion.
+Liquid eyeliner is an opaque, solid liquid that comes in a small bottle and is applied with a fine brush in a sweeping motion.
 It is ideal for creating a precise line across the eyelid.

 Gel eyeliners are less commonly found.
 Softer than Kohl they are easily applied with an eyeliner brush.
 It can be precisely applied and endures well throughout the day.

 In popular culture, it has become increasingly common to be presented with images of notable faces promoting the use of Kohl.

 Nowadays both male and female celebrities are seen to be experimenting with a range of looks; smokey, dramatic and subtle effects.